hazelgrove/hazelnut-dynamics-agda/README.md

 - [expansion-generality.agda](expansion-generality.agda) argues that the expansion
   judgements respect the bidirectional typing system.
-- [expandability.agda](expandability.agda) argues that any well typed term can be expanded to a dynamic term.
+- [expandability.agda](expandability.agda) argues that any well typed external term can be expanded to a internal term.
 - [expansion-unicity.agda](expansion-unicity.agda) argues that expansion
   produces at most one result.
 - [typed-expansion.agda](typed-expansion.agda) argues that the expansion